August 4, 1879

 Money box, around 1900

-Alsfeld saves!Foundation of Alsfelder Volksbank
+Alsfeld saves!Foundation of the Alsfelder Volksbank